 From Sognefjorden to Fosseheimen, the realm of falling waters

-A serene alternative to the trunk roads from Sunnfjord to Sogn.
+A peaceful alternative to the main roads from Sunnfjord to Sogn.
+Along protected waterways and a quiet fiord towards the tourist destination of Balestrand

-The road follows Gaularvassdraget, one of the few watercourses that is protected offering everything from wild rapids and waterfalls to calm stretches where the water glides quietly on its way.
-A walk over the flixible bridge at Likholefossen waterfall provides a feeling of beeing into the mid of the swirling cascade.
+The road follows Gaularvassdraget, a protected watercourse offering everything from wild rapids and waterfalls to calm stretches where the water glides quietly along.
+A walk over the exciting bridge at Likholefossen waterfall gives you a sense of being in the midst of the swirling cascades.
+The Scenic Route can be included in a number of circular trips.

 - 114 km